dgkontopoulos/dgkontopoulos.github.io/_publications/09_Phytoplankton_thermal_responses_adapt.md

-further light on this debate, we perform a phylogenetic meta-analysis of the thermal performance curve of growth rate of phytoplankton - a globally important functional group -, controlling for potential environmental effects.
+further light on this debate, we perform a phylogenetic meta-analysis of the thermal performance curve of growth rate of phytoplankton - a globally important functional group -, controlling for potential environmental effects (habitat type and thermal regime).
 We find that thermodynamic constraints have a minor influence on the shape of the curve.
-In particular, we detect a very weak increase of the maximum curve height with the temperature at which the curve peaks, suggesting a weak "hotter-is-better" constraint.
+In particular, we detect a very weak increase of maximum performance with the temperature at which the curve peaks, suggesting a weak "hotter-is-better" constraint.
-Also, instead of a constant thermal sensitivity of growth across species, as might be expected from strong constraints, we detect phylogenetic signal in this as well as all other curve parameters.
+Also, instead of a constant thermal sensitivity of growth across species, as might be expected from strong constraints, we find that all aspects of the thermal performance curve evolve along the phylogeny.
 Our results suggest that phytoplankton thermal performance curves adapt to thermal environments largely in the absence of hard thermodynamic constraints.
 </p>